SKaplanOfficial/Raycast-Pins/README.md

 - Move/rearrange pins and groups as desired
 - View pins and groups in the menu bar or within Raycast
 - Import/Export JSON data
+- Utilize placeholders to dynamically insert data into your pins
 - Highly configurable

 ## Commands: